Domains

 How much does a domain name dispute cost?

 There is a fairly substantial official fee involved when filing a UDRP complaint.
-To submit a claim, a facts-based statement of case must be drafted, which can take a fair amount of legal expertise because the case and evidence to support it must be submitted in accordance with strict requirements.
+To submit a claim, a facts-based statement of case must be drafted, which can take a considerable amount of legal expertise because the case and evidence to support it must be submitted in accordance with strict requirements.
 In general, the cost to pursue a claim would be around the £3000 mark.
-For many, this is often a small price to pay when considering the reward.
+For many, this is often a small price to pay considering the reward.

 What should I do if I discover a conflicting domain?